material-components/material-components-ios/docs/theming/README.md

 **Themers** are the glue that apply scheme symbols to components.

 For example, there is a scheme for both the Material Design typography system and the Material Design color system.
-Each component has its own themer that accepts one of these schemes and applies it to a component instance.
+Most components have a themer for at least one of these systems.

-## Sensible defaults, yet highly configurable
+### Sensible defaults, yet highly configurable

 By default, an instance of a scheme is initialized with the Material defaults.
 You can use these defaults as a baseline, but at a minimum we encourage you to tweak your color scheme's primary and secondary colors to match your brand colors.

+## Examples

-### Example: Creating a scheme
+### Creating a scheme

 In order to access the scheme APIs you'll first need to add the scheme target to your Podfile: